Skip to main content

 • the main reasons for the imposition of any conditions,

-• that the Board had regard to any submissions and observations received in accordance with the Act and Regulations,
+• that the Commission had regard to any submissions and observations received in accordance with the Act and Regulations,

 • the sum of money to be paid to: